1956 All-Ireland Senior Hurling Championship final: Match report

 In the dressing room at half-time the Cork selectors toyed with the idea of reintroducing Tony O’Shaughnessy while also moving Willie John Daly up to the attack where he could be more effective.
 This plan was rejected and Cork made no changes at the break.
 Wexford were much better immediately after the restart with the Rackard brothers, Nicky and Bobby, converting two more frees.
 Martin Codd had Wexford seven points ahead shortly afterwards when Martin Codd sent the sliothar between he posts after a lively solo run.
-Just when it looked as if the game was running away from Cork Christy Ring stood up to take a close-in free.
+Just when it looked as if the game was running away from Cork, Christy Ring stood up to take a close-in free.
 He had only one thing on his mind as the sliothar ended up being rifled into the Wexford net for a goal.
-Immediately after the puck-out Ring went on the attack again, racing through the Wexford defence before sending a left-handed shot over the crossbar for another point.
+Immediately after the puck-out, Ring went on the attack again, racing through the Wexford defence before sending a left-handed shot over the crossbar for another point.
 These scores lifted Cork, however, Padge Kehoe fought back with a fine point before Paddy Barry responded with an even finer score that went straight between the posts.
-Cork were definitely on the way up after these scores.
+Cork was definitely on the way up after these scores.
 Terry Kelly sent the sliothar in towards the goal mouth and it was promptly gobbled up by Paddy Barry.
-The Sarsfields hurler headed toward goalkeeper Art Foley and there was no mistake in sending the sliothar straight into the net.
+The Sarsfields hurler headed toward goalkeeper, Art Foley, and there was no mistake in sending the sliothar straight into the net.
 Cork had taken a remarkable lead as the red and white flags and bunting popped up all over the stadium.
-Soon afterwards the sliothar came to Ring who busted through the defence once again.
-Although hindered by Bobby Rackard he was still able to palm the sliothar over the crossbar to give Cork a one-point lead with ten minutes left to play.
-The Wexford men, who were in the same position two years earlier steadied themselves and began the fight back.
-The play moved to the other end of the field and Nicky Rackard made no mistake in scoring the equalizer within a minute of Ring’s point.
-The Cork defence was under severe trouble and conceded two frees which Rackard promptly converted.
+Soon afterwards the sliothar came to Ring, who busted through the defence once again.
+Although hindered by Bobby Rackard, he was still able to palm the sliothar over the crossbar to give Cork a one-point lead with ten minutes left to play.
+The Wexford men, who were in the same position two years earlier, steadied themselves and began the fight back.
+The play moved to the other end of the field, and Nicky Rackard made no mistake in scoring the equalizer within a minute of Ring's point.
+The Cork defence was under severe trouble, and conceded two frees which Rackard promptly converted.
 Wexford had a two-point cushion once again.